Recovering optimal precision in quantum sensing with time domain imperfections

-\textit{Frequency estimation in the presence of TDI---}We consider a frequency estimation task in an open quantum system coupled to an environment.
+\textit{Frequency estimation in the presence of clock uncertainty.}---We consider a frequency estimation task in an open quantum system coupled to an environment.
 The Hamiltonian of the joint system is $H(\omega)=H_{\mathsf{S}}(\omega) + H_{\mathsf{E}} + H_{\mathsf{SE}}$, where $H_{\mathsf{S}}(\omega)$ is the system Hamiltonian that depends on a frequency $\omega$, $H_{\mathsf{E}}$ is the environment Hamiltonian, and $H_{\mathsf{SE}}$ is a system-environment interaction term.
 The task is to estimate the frequency $\omega$ by interrogating the system for time $T$ in each run of the experiment.
-We consider a model of TDI where the stopwatch used by the experimenter to determine the time interval between any pair of events (e.g., the start and the end of interrogation) is inaccurate.
-While TDI is not limited to the error in a real physical clock, it is equivalent to redistributing all the time domain errors into an imperfect stopwatch.
-As illustrated in \Cref{fig1}~(a), time intervals measured by the stopwatch are subject to some inherent TDI.
-As shown in \Cref{fig1}~(b) and (c), TDI affects each time slot, including the pulse widths and the intervals between pulses.
-Mathematically, we model the TDI as a map that takes any positive real number $t$ (the duration of an operation set by the experimenter) to $\hat{t}=t(1+u)$ (the actual duration of the operation), where $u$ is a random variable with a probability distribution $f$ \cite{constant-time-error}.
-Therefore, the TDI is captured by the function $f$, which is unknown to the experimenter and assumed to be bounded, i.e., its domain is a subset of $[-\epsilon,\epsilon]$ for some $\epsilon\ge0$.
+We consider a model of clock uncertainty where the stopwatch used by the experimenter to determine the time interval between any pair of events (e.g., the start and the end of interrogation) is inaccurate.
+As illustrated in \Cref{fig1}~(a), time intervals measured by the stopwatch are subject to some inherent clock uncertainty.
+As shown in \Cref{fig1}~(b) and (c), clock uncertainty affects each time slot, including the pulse widths and the intervals between pulses.
+Mathematically, we model the clock uncertainty as a map that takes any positive real number $t$ (the duration of an operation set by the experimenter) to $\hat{t}=t(1+u)$ (the actual duration of the operation), where $u$ is a random variable with a probability distribution $f$.
+Therefore, the clock uncertainty is captured by the function $f$, which is unknown to the experimenter and assumed to be bounded, i.e., its domain is a subset of $[-\epsilon,\epsilon]$ for some $\epsilon\ge0$.

 To estimate $\omega$, the experimenter is given access to an ancilla and begins by preparing the system and the ancilla in a suitable probe state.
 The system evolves for time $T$ with coupling to the environment under the Hamiltonian $H(\omega)$ and then gets measured jointly with the ancilla.
 During the evolution, the experimenter is allowed to perform {\it intermediate control}, which could be either pulse control or continuous control.
 This procedure is repeated for $\nu$ times to generate measurement statistics and to output an estimate $\hat{\omega}$ in the end.
 A configuration of the state preparation, measurement, and intermediate control is referred to as a {\it strategy}.
 Here we focus on the comparison between two families of strategies: free-evolution (FE) strategies, which do not use any intermediate control, and the generic family of all control-enhanced (CE) strategies.
 For comparison, we define the following loss function: